sokolj1/minimal-mistakes/_posts/2018-03-16-K-Means-Clustering-Implementation.md

 You must be thinking "isn't there a quantitative way to measure the efficacy of K-means Clustering?"
 The answer is yes.
 The optimal clustering assignment will have the lowest total within sum of squares (twss) value.
 This is defined as the sum of the distance of every point to their assigned cluster center (centroid).
 Thinking about this visually, a dataset with a _low_ twss value will have their datapoints clumped together in obvious clusters, whereas not so obvious clusters will have a _high_ twss value.

-A K-means function with a k value of 1 would only have 1 centroid, so the twss value of this function would be extremely high considering the euclidean distance of points on the edge of the plot to the centroid would significantly increase the twss value.
-But if the k value is set to 2, the euclidean distance of these points to their respective centroids decreases markedly, thereby decreasing the twss value.
-This trend continues as k increases until inevitably twss ceases to decrease substantially.
+A K-means function with a k value of 1 would only have 1 centroid, so the twss value of this function would be extremely high considering the sum of the distances of each point on the edge of the plot to the centroid would significantly increase the twss value.
+But if the k value is 2, the sum of the distances of these points to their respective centroids decreases markedly, thus decreasing the twss value.
+This trend continues as k increases until twss ceases to decrease substantially.
 The plot of the relationship between the k value and twss is called an elbow plot.

 {% highlight r %}